franpandol/chicago_artworks_app/README.md

-# Express Artworks API with Firestore Integration
+# Express Artworks API with Firestore Integration and frontend with React

+This project is created to practice React and Node.js and experiment new features and to be the base for blog posts.

-This project is a Node.js Express application that serves as a backend for an art-related application, fetching artist and artwork data from Firestore.
-It integrates several key middlewares and libraries for security, performance, and functionality enhancement.
+The project is a full-stack application that includes a Node.js backend and a Firestore database.
+The backend serves as an API for fetching artist and artwork data from Firestore, while the frontend is a React application that consumes this data and displays it to the user.

 ## Features